Israel strikes Gaza targets after rocket salvo

 Abu Ubaida, spokesman of the Hamas armed wing Izz El-Deen Al-Qassam Brigades, said the rocket firing was a message to Israel that it would not accept "a formula of a one-sided aggression by the occupation on flimsy pretexts".

-With Egyptian mediation, Hamas has made efforts in the past to clamp down on smaller militant groups that persist in mounting attacks on Israel, partly in order to avoid another devastating war.
-The Israeli offensive in the winter of 2009 killed more than 1,000 Palestinians.
+With Egyptian mediation, Hamas has made efforts in the past to clamp down on smaller militant groups that persist in launching attacks on Israel, partly in order to avoid another devastating war.
+A three-week Israeli offensive killed over 1,000 Palestinians in the winter of 2008-2009.

-But on Monday Abu Ubaida said Hamas had displayed a "high level of coordination" with Islamic Jihad in unleashing the latest rocket barrage.
+But on Monday Abu Ubaida said Hamas had displayed a "high level of coordination" with Islamic Jihad in launching the latest rocket barrage.

 "Should the enemy continue its aggression against the Gaza Strip the reaction by the resistance will be stronger and broader," he said.